thecodingcouple/trijam-167/README.md

 # trijam-167
 Source code for our Trijam #167 entry.
 The theme is "heighten senses."

 [Trijam](https://itch.io/jam/trijam-167) is a weekly game jam where the goal is to create a game in under 3 hours of development time.
-Click here to view the [Animal Sounds submission page](https://itch.io/jam/trijam-167/rate/1511496).

 ## Synopsis

 Animal Sounds is a Simon-like game where players must listen carefully to the order in which the animal sounds are made.

 Click the buttons in the correct sequence to win the game!
-[Play it here.](https://thecodingcouple.github.io/trijam-167/)
+[Play it here](https://thecodingcouple.github.io/trijam-167/), and click here to view the [submission page](https://itch.io/jam/trijam-167/rate/1511496).

 ![Animal Sounds Screenshot](images/screenshot1.png)